jameramellyn/dsc106-2025-fa/projects/project2.md

 ## Submission Details

-This is an individual assignment. **You may not work in groups**.
-There is a checkpoint submission due on **Tue 04/22, by 11:59pm**.
-Your completed assignment is due on **Tue 04/29, by 11:59pm**.
+This is a group assignment (3–4 members per group).
+Each group of 3–4 students should submit one shared submission on behalf of all members.
+Please make sure to include every group member’s full name and UCSD email address in the submission.
+There is a checkpoint submission due on **Tuesday, October 21, by 11:59 PM**.
+Your completed assignment is due on **Tuesday, October 28, by 11:59 PM.**.

 ### Checkpoint Submission

-You must submit your assignment using Gradescope.
+You must submit your assignment as a group submission on Gradescope.
 Please upload a single PDF with the following:

 1. One the first page, provide 2 persuasive visualizations for one side of a proposition.
 The visualizations could be persuading the same proposition or two different propositions.
 2. In a **separate** page, provide 2 persuasive visualizations for the opposing side of a proposition.
 Again, they will either be persuading an opposite stance from the same proposition as the first page or the two different propositions from the first page.